 Antón Castellanos Usigli, DrPH ’22, Cheng Fellow

 I don’t remember exactly when I first heard about HIV.
-But I do remember growing up as a gay teenager and fearing it, even though I was safe.
+But I do remember growing up as a gay teenager and fearing it, even though I practiced safe behaviors.
 For a lot of men who have sex with men, this fear shapes your first sexual experiences.
 Unfortunately, a lot of sex education uses fear and shame as behavioral motivators—creating more stigma for a population that is already stigmatized.

 This made me angry as a teenager, so I became an advocate for comprehensive sexuality education in my high school in Mexico—the first step in what would become my career.
 My public health work is now focused in supporting my community to gain access to high quality sexual health services.
 When I was working at a hospital in Brooklyn a few years ago, I was asked to help bring more young gay and bisexual men into the clinic to get HIV/STI testing and Pre-Exposure Prophylaxis (PrEP) [HIV prevention medication].
 Traditional outreach methods weren’t working, so I decided to try reaching out in the space where men talk to each other about sex—dating apps.
 And it worked.
 We brought in around a hundred new clients every year with this approach.
 I’m currently working to expand this initiative in other contexts across the US.